chienlax/CreditRiskProject/notebooks/00_Project_Markdown.md

     + Are values missing completely at random (MCAR), at random (MAR), or not at random (MNAR)?
     + This informs imputation strategy.
 High percentages (>40-50%) might warrant feature removal.
     + Correlations in missingness can suggest underlying reasons.
+- **Duplicate Rows**: Check for duplicate rows in the dataset.
+    + If duplicates exist, decide whether to drop them or keep them based on the context of the data.
 - **Outlier Investigation**: Revisit features identified with potential outliers in Phase 3.
     + *Action*: Analyze specific extreme values.
     + Decide on a preliminary handling strategy (investigate further, cap, transform, leave as is for tree models). + Document your reasoning.